SL-RU/stm32-emacs/Readme.md

 Video of work: https://youtu.be/M7RBQsq5_lc

-here is an overview of how it looks
+here is an overview of how it works, the starting and loading process to the microcontroller.

 ![Projectile Demo](assets/overview.gif)